 January 1

-Kickstart your year with Chattanooga’s 5th Annual Whiskey Run.
-Choose from a half-marathon, 10K, or 5K and join the community for an exhilarating race.
+Kickstart your year with Chattanooga’s sixth-annual Whiskey Run.
+Choose from a half marathon, 10K, or 5K, and join the community for an exhilarating race.
 Whether you run or walk, the fun doesn’t end at the finish line – celebrate your achievement with great company and, of course, whiskey!
+Each runner will receive an event shirt, finishing medal, and whiskey sampling.

 Holiday Lights Train